Business process management: Market

 According to Gartner, 20% of all the "shadow business processes" are supported by BPM cloud platforms.
 Gartner refers to all the hidden organizational processes that are supported by IT departments as part of legacy business processes such as Excel spreadsheets, routing of emails using rules, phone calls routing, etc. These can, of course also be replaced by other technologies such as workflow and smart form software.

 Benefits

 The benefits of using cloud BPM services include removing the need and cost of maintaining specialized technical skill sets in-house and reducing distractions from an enterprise's main focus.
 It offers controlled IT budgeting and enables geographical mobility..

 Internet of things

-The emerging Internet of things poses a significant challenge to control and manage the flow of information through large numbers of devices.
-To cope with this, a new direction known as BPM Everywhere shows promise as a way of blending traditional process techniques, with additional capabilities to automate the handling of all the independent devices.
+The emerging Internet of Things presents challenges for managing and controlling the flow of information across large numbers of connected devices.
+To address these challenges, approaches such as BPM Everywhere have been proposed, combining traditional business process management techniques with additional capabilities designed to support the coordination and automation of distributed devices.